Commissioning

 Standard set of KPI’s

-• KPI 1 – Amount of Handed Over systems / sub-systems from Construction to Commissioning and in progress by Commissioning.
-(Hand Overs)
+• KPI 1 – Number of handed over systems / sub-systems from construction to commissioning and in progress by commissioning.
+(Handovers)

-• KPI 2 – Amount of delayed or advanced Handed Over systems from Construction to Commissioning
+• KPI 2 – Number of delayed or advanced handed over systems from construction to commissioning

-• KPI 3 – Amount of systems / sub-systems completed by Commissioning (and Punch List items outstanding)
+• KPI 3 – Number of systems / sub-systems completed by commissioning (and punch list items outstanding)

-• KPI 4 – Amount of systems / sub-systems fully completed by Commissioning and ready for Hand Over to Operations
+• KPI 4 – Number of systems / sub-systems fully completed by commissioning and ready for handover to operations

-• KPI 5 – Amount of systems / sub-systems actually Taken Over by Operations.
-(Take Overs)
+• KPI 5 – Number of systems / sub-systems taken over by operations.
+(Takeovers)

-The overall scope of commissioning need to be assessed, in terms of the number of ITR’s to be produced.
+The overall scope of commissioning needs to be assessed, in terms of the number of ITR’s to be produced.
 Progress reporting is mainly based on number ITR’s complete vs number of ITR’s to be overall produced for each system.
 In parallel to this, progress shall be also assessed with a manhours’ evaluation.
-Percentage of task completed is better suited for mechanical completion progress and manhours based progress is better suited for commissioning because commissioning activities are more time consuming.
+Percentage of tasks completed is better suited for mechanical completion progress and manhours-based progress is better suited for commissioning because commissioning activities are more time consuming.

 Detailed planning of commissioning activities is of paramount importance, to achieve start-up schedule targets and drive the prioritization of construction and pre-commissioning efforts.
 This needs to be according to the defined start up and acceptance strategy and start up sequence.
 The numbered commissioning packages form the basis for the commissioning schedule.

-Pre-requisites listings by systems need to be developed which in turn help define any requirements like temporary facilities, vendor’s assistance, spare parts and special tools/consumables for an efficient commissioning, as well as the logic in the network and the agreed milestones and priorities.
+Pre-requisites listings by systems need to be developed which in turn help define any requirements like temporary facilities, vendor’s assistance, spare parts and special tools/consumables for efficient commissioning, as well as the logic in the network and the agreed milestones and priorities.
 Commissioning schedule is based on job card (activity) or on item/ITR what gives the possibility of deep progress and completion monitoring.
-Manpower requirements are based on Commissioning Schedule and must include Vendor Mobilization.
+Manpower requirements are based on commissioning schedule and must include vendor mobilization.

-Vendor follow-up and FAT and SAT procedures review
+Vendor follow-up, FAT and SAT procedures review and FAT attendance

 Vendor packages and tagged items need to be tested to the maximum in the manufacturer premises prior to shipping to demonstrate that they are fabricated correctly as per design.

-These tests are finalized through Factory Acceptance Tests (FAT) and Extended Acceptance Tests (EFAT).
+These tests are finalized through factory acceptance tests (FAT) and extended factory acceptance tests (EFAT).

-These activities usually include energized and operational tests of the relevant packages end equipment, according to contractual requirements.
+These activities usually include energized and operational tests of the relevant packages and equipment, according to contractual requirements.

 Execution and Handover